hfp/xconfigure/config/elpa/README.md

 ### ELPA 2016.11.001

-[Download](http://elpa.mpcdf.mpg.de/elpa-tar-archive) and unpack ELPA, and make the configure wrapper scripts available in ELPA's root folder.
+[Download](http://elpa.mpcdf.mpg.de/elpa-tar-archive) and unpack ELPA and make the configure wrapper scripts available in ELPA's root folder.
 It is recommended to package the state (Tarball or similar), which is achieved after downloading the wrapper scripts.
 It appears that ELPA's `make clean` (or similar Makefile target) is cleaning up the entire directory including all "non-ELPA content" (the directory remains unclean such that subsequent builds may fail).

 ```bash
 wget http://elpa.mpcdf.mpg.de/html/Releases/2016.11.001.pre/elpa-2016.11.001.pre.tar.gz